 Mr. Schultz not only has a keen understanding of the challenges businesses face in highly regulated environments, he is also highly experienced at handling high-profile legal matters that are likely to attract considerable media attention.
-He has experience representing clients before the federal government and state agencies in jurisdictions across the country, as well as representing colleges and universities in NCAA investigations.

-Prior to joining Holland & Knight, Mr. Schultz worked in the Philadelphia office of an international law firm, where he led the government and regulatory practice, and handled litigation matters throughout the country.
+Prior to joining Holland & Knight, Mr. Schultz worked in the Philadelphia office of an international law firm, where he led the government and regulatory practice and handled litigation matters throughout the country.